victorflorez/victorflorez.github.io/index.md

 ## About:
 I am an assistant professor at the Department of Public Health at Universidad del Norte, Barranquilla - Colombia.
 I am a PhD candidate in environmental heath sciences, specializing in environmental epidemiology, at  the University of Wisconsin, Milwaukee.
 I work with Dr. Amy Kalkbrenner on environmental exposures that affect neurodevelopment in children.
-However, I have abroad previous experience in social and clinical epidemiology.
+However, I have broad previous experience in social and clinical epidemiology.

 I highly appreciate diversity, inclusion, and a sense of belonging.
 My dedication extends to fostering these principles not only in research, academia, and clinical practice, but also in other spheres.